bugsarchive/md/Computer Science/The Halting Problem.md

 # Turing's proof

-Alan Turing's proof of the halting problem is an example of a **proof by contradiction** (reductio ad absurdum).
+Alan Turing's proof of the halting problem is an example of **proof by contradiction** (reductio ad absurdum).
 He demonstrated that it is impossible to design an algorithm that can determine whether an arbitrary program halts or runs indefinitely for all possible inputs.